Growing Fruit for Fun and Profit

 Principles of Horticulture Crop Production

-Provides a basic understanding of the world fruit and vegetable industry.
+The objective of this course is to provide the student with basic understanding of the world fruit and vegetable industry.
 Emphasis will be placed on world., U.S. and Florida production regions, biology, soils, nutrition, terminology, types of fruits and vegetables, site selection and more.

 Greenhouse and Protected Agriculture